Identify, monitor, and execute timely account expansions with real-time reports and indicators.

 Note: For your product roadmap to be effective, you need to have a good understanding of what you want to build and why you want to build it.
 Once you have the knowledge of what and why you will be able to visualize how to get there.

 Product managers are responsible for ensuring that the product roadmap is a collaborative effort.
-Including all the stakeholders (from teams including the product development team, marketing, and sales team, etc.) and asking them to participate, results in an efficient product roadmap.
+Including all the stakeholders (from teams like marketing and sales team) and asking them to participate, results in an efficient product roadmap.